chad-ld/articy-webpreview/PROJECT_OVERVIEW.md

 The system finds the starting point by searching for nodes with `//HTMLPREVIEW` in their Expression property.

 ### Automatic Navigation:
-Some node types (Jump, FlowFragment, Condition) automatically navigate without user interaction, using setTimeout to prevent stack overflow.
+Some node types (Jump, FlowFragment) automatically navigate without user interaction, using setTimeout to prevent stack overflow.
+Condition nodes are now displayed like regular nodes and evaluate their conditions when the user clicks "Next".

 ### Condition Parsing:
 The system parses dot-notation variable references and evaluates them against the current variable state using lodash merge operations.